OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

   OS deployment is `/dev/sdj`.
 With `rd.kiwi.oem.maxdisk=500G` the deployment will land on that RAID disk.

+``rd.live.overlay.size``
+  Tells a live ISO image the size for the `tmpfs` filesystem that is used for the `overlayfs` mount process.
+If the write area of the overlayfs mount uses this tmpfs, any new data written during the runtime of the system will fillup this space.
+The default value used is set to `50%` which means one half of the available RAM space can be used for writing new data.

 ``rd.live.overlay.persistent``
   Tells a live ISO image to prepare a persistent write partition.